OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 clusters look quite different from other schedulers.
 Essentially most things we'll need are packed into the ``native`` key of the ``submit.yml.erb`` files.

-See the :ref:`tutorial for a kubernetes app <app-development-tutorials-interactive-apps-k8s-jupyter>` for more details.
+See the :ref:`tutorial for a kubernetes app that behaves like HPC compute <app-development-tutorials-interactive-apps-k8s-like-hpc-jupyter>` as well as the :ref:`tutorial for a kubernetes app <app-development-tutorials-interactive-apps-k8s-jupyter>` for more details.